 The journey in Key Stage 3 begins in Year 7 where pupils study Geography three times a fortnight.
 The key theme in Year 7 is ‘Adventures in Geography’.
 The first leg of the journey focuses in on ‘Becoming a Geographer’.
 Pupils are challenged to build up a set of key map work skills and gain knowledge of geography in the UK and beyond, providing a strong basis to build on throughout Key Stage 3.
-This module culminates with a visit to Cirencester Town Centre as part of a cross curricular project in their local area.

 The next topic explores our ‘Dynamic Planet’ and focuses in on Volcanoes, Earthquakes and Tsunamis across the world.
 Pupils explore the processes behind these tectonic events and also the impacts and responses to these disasters.
-Pupils look at volcanoes and earthquakes in a range of locations, including developing and developed countries such as Italy, Japan, Sri Lanka and Haiti.
+Pupils look at volcanoes and earthquakes in a range of locations, including developing and developed countries such as Italy, Japan, Nepal and Haiti.

 The final adventure in Year 7 focuses on geological timescales and looking at how factors such as erosion and weathering can shape landscapes around the world.

 In Year 8 Geography is all about contrasts.
 During the first module pupils will find out more about ‘Brilliant Brazil’, investigating urban and rural landscapes, migration and contrasts within cities.
 An investigation into the shanty towns of Brazil provides pupils with the opportunity to practice their enquiry and research skills and write an extended piece of writing.